-Given that stat, it’s no surprise that the PS2 is the most successful video game console of all time, moving a whopping 158 million units worldwide.
+It’s no surprise that the PS2 is the most successful video game console of all time, moving a whopping 158 million units worldwide.
 The PS2’s unprecedented success also meant that new games came out in droves.
 There were hundreds of legitimately good games for PS2, which makes narrowing that list down to the absolute essentials a daunting task.
 We’ve tried to do just that here.
 Separated by genre, here are our picks for the best PS2 games of all time.

 Running down hordes of zombies, monsters, and impressive bosses always provided a thrill.
 With limited ammo available, you always had to make your shots count.
-RE4‘s environments and the non-linearity of their setup, offered tantalizing reasons to revisit RE4 after you reached the credits.
+RE4‘s environments and the non-linear setup offered tantalizing reasons to revisit RE4 after you reached the credits.
 The Resident Evil series has since gone back to its horror roots with Resident Evil 7, but RE4 will always hold a special place in our hearts.

 Read our full Resident Evil 7 review

-‘Prince of Persia: The Sands of Time’
+Prince of Persia: The Sands of Time

 Prince of Persia: The Sands of Time really came out of left field.
-While the previous two entries in the series were well-received, no one could’ve expected The Sands of Time to change the game.
+While the previous two entries in the series were well-received, no one could’ve expected The Sands of Time to literally change the game.
 With a mighty assist from the Prince’s dagger, The Sands of Time quickly became one of the best PS2 action-platformers upon launch in 2003.

 The Prince’s dagger wielded a nifty ability that allowed you to rewind time.
 This came in handy for tough jumps and when falling in battle.
 You could even freeze enemies in place.
-The Sands of Time also told a great story, featured innovative puzzle sequences, and excellent level design.
+The Sands of Time also told a great story, featured innovative puzzle sequences, and had excellent level design.

 Viewtiful Joe brought a comic book to life.
-Created by Hideki Kamiya, Viewtiful Joe follows Joe, an unassuming guy who suddenly finds himself in Movieland in a fight to preserve the universe.
+Created by Hideki Kamiya, Viewtiful Joe follows Joe, an unassuming guy who suddenly finds himself in Movieland and in a fight to preserve the universe.

 Fashioned as a side-scrolling beat ’em up, Viewtiful Joe stood out for its comic book art style, where panels of a comic book became scenes that you could play.
 Viewtiful Joe‘s arresting art style still looks great 15 years later.
 If only the franchise would get a revival.
 Imagine Viewtiful Joe on Nintendo Switch.
 Sounds perfect to us.

-‘Devil May Cry 3: Dante’s Awakening’
+Devil May Cry 3: Dante’s Awakening

 Third time’s the charm, as they say.
 Devil May Cry was great.
 Devil May Cry 2 was not so great.
 Devil May Cry 3: Dante’s Awakening was exquisite.
 A prequel to the original, Dante’s Awakening showed off the frayed relationship between Dante and his brother Vergil in all its messy glory.
 Devil May Cry 3 stood out for its superb gameplay.